revolutionariestech/github-introduction/README.md

 ##### Create and Upload files to repository (Using terminal)
 1. Find/create a file that you want to add to your repository and put/save it to the cloned repo folder on your computer
 2. In the terminal navigate to the folder of the repository where the new file is
-3. Follow these 3 steps in order to add the file to the repo:
+3. Follow these 3 steps in this order to add the file to the repo:
    - `git add <filename>`: adds files that are pushed to github
    - `git commit -m "<commit message>"`
    - `git push`: this pushes files to github
 4. To update an existing file in the repository on git repeat step 3 again (Ex: Each time you add more code to a file thats in the repo folder, using VS Code or another text editor, repeat step 3)
 5. If a collaborator adds to the repository and pushes their changes, in order to get the updated version on your computer use the command `git pull`
    - if you're working on a repository with collaborators it's good habit to use `git pull` before making changes and push whenever you make changes to avoid conflicts

 ---
 #### <ins>Branch and Merge</ins>